kodecharlie/spielen-service/README.md

 # spielen-service

 This project illustrates how to assemble a Java microservice that interacts with the AWS SDK.
+We leverage Spring Boot for annotation-based service assemblage, maven for dependency management, and Euereka (from Netflix) for the embedded app server that manages the microservice.

 ## Prerequisites